davidraleigh/davidraleigh.github.io/_posts/2014-12-18-solving-merge-conflicts-with-gui-goodness.md

 Using the above *.gitconfig* files means you'll be preserving originals as backups with a *.orig* extension type.
 Add `*.orig` to your project *.gitignore* to avoid the annoyance of backup files sneaking into your repository.

+Here is an example of my own .gitconfig file (be sure to not use my email address. you'll confuse your coworkers!):
+{% gist:c6be74b6339d2ce85c6c %}

 So now you're all set to merge conflicts.
 After you've rebased and you've received the dreaded `Failed to merge in the changes` you type in `git mergetool` at the terminal and you'll receive a prompt like below (to call `git mergetool` you must be in the directory of your git repository):

 ```bash